Why Expectant Mothers Need Drug Rehabs for Pregnant Women in Fort Lauderdale, Florida

 But the bottom line is this: the majority of researchers are still unsure of how weed affects a fetus.
 So as most medical experts recommend, common sense would also suggest refraining from smoking weed during pregnancy.

 If you or someone you know is pregnant and has an issue with substance abuse we can help.
-The Source is part of The Family Place with drug rehabs for pregnant women in Fort Laudedale, Florida.
+The Source drug rehabs for pregnant women in Fort Laudedale, Florida.
 We are drug and alcohol addiction treatment specialists with a proven track record of fostering long-term recovery.
 Check out our Google reviews and become part of our family.
 Reach out now at (800) 204-0418.
 We can help you and your unborn child lead a happy and health life.